pcaston/OpenPeerPower.github.io/source/_integrations/weather.markdown

 ---
 title: Weather
-description: Instructions on how to setup your Weather platforms with Home Assistant.
+description: Instructions on how to setup your Weather platforms with Open Peer Power.
 ha_category:
   - Weather
 ha_release: 0.32